 Q&A with Olesya

-Olesya is currently the Head of Mobile for Social Discovery Ventures.
+Olesya was formerly Head of Mobile for Social Discovery Ventures.
 She’s had a long tenure marketing mobile apps.
 Her career began in PR before gaining international user acquisition experience marketing Drimmi, a mobile gaming company.
 Next she held a few positions in the banking sector before finally moving to Social Discovery Ventures (SDVentures).
 At her current company she joined as Head of Business Unit before landing her current role managing all aspects of marketing 30+ apps.

 In your own words, tell us about the app that you manage?